Find local news in Kent

 Deputy Labour leader Angela Rayner.
 Picture: Stefan Rousseau/PA

-Members of charities Buglife, CPRE Kent, Kent Wildlife Trust and the RSPB are now calling on the Labour Party's deputy leader to help end the project by revoking planning permission for it entirely.
+Members of charities Buglife, CPRE Kent, Kent Wildlife Trust and the RSPB are now calling on the Labour Party's deputy leader to help end the project by revoking its planning status entirely.

-The Swanscombe Peninsula, which was given status as a Site of Special Scientific Interest (SSSI) in 2021, has more than 2,000 species of invertebrate and 82 species of breeding birds.
+The Swanscombe Peninsula, which was made a Site of Special Scientific Interest (SSSI) in 2021, has more than 2,000 species of invertebrates and 82 species of breeding birds.

 Campaigners, including Buglife's Jamie Robins, believe action needs to be taken to prevent the resort from being given the nod.